Femfus/vile-remake/README.md

-# vile-remake
+# vile.sh remake

-The vile.sh remake :P
+i got bored and saw that vile.sh was updated so i remade their site :P Thanks K.T for making something simple and easy i could make in like 10 minutes